Welcome to the Mountain Camp Woodside Family!

 Mountain Camp Woodside provides lunch and an afternoon snack every day for Day Campers.
 If your camper has special dietary needs, lunch can be brought from home.
 The Cubs and Blazers will be served boxed lunches that are prepared by the Woodside Priory’s kitchen staff and they will eat their at their group spots.
 Trackers and Alpiners will eat their lunch in the dining hall.
 Please click here for our Menu for this summer.

 If available, additional meals, breakfast and dinner, are available at an extra cost through our Extended Care program.
 (Unfortunately, not available for 2024.)

 Mountain Camp Woodside has a limited number of mountain bikes.
 Campers are encouraged to bring their own bike and helmet.
 Personal bikes can be kept on site while campers are enrolled.

-Campers who wish to participate in our mountain biking activity must first pass a bike skills assessment.
-This test is designed to evaluate each camper’s profi-ciency with bike handling, braking, changing gears and downhill navigation skills and the evaluations are nonnegotiable.
-This test is to ensure the safety of mountain bike riders as they venture off-camp.
+Campers who wish to participate in our mountain biking activity must first pass a bike skills / safety assessment.
+This assessment is designed to evaluate each camper’s profi-ciency with bike handling, braking, changing gears and downhill navigation skills and the evaluations are nonnegotiable.
+This is to ensure the safety of mountain bike riders as they venture off-camp.

 If your camper choses to take part in our swimming camp activity, they will first participate in our swim test.
 This mandated American Camp Association (ACA) accreditation requirement offers our lifeguards and camp staff the opportunity to asses each camper’s swimming ability and identify who will require special attention (and possibly a life vest) during their swimming activity periods while at camp.
 Their evaluation of each camper’s ability is focused on keeping your child safe during their time at Mountain Camp Woodside.
 Cubs do not take the swim assessment as they are required to wear a life vest (PFD) while in the pool.
 Camper safety is our number one priority.